 Teachers can use ExploreLearning Gizmos as a demo projected in front of the class, but Gizmos are best used when placed right in the hands of the students.
-After setting up a teacher account, educators go to their Teacher Homepage, where they can create classes, assign individual Gizmos, and view assessment results.
-Teachers can select Gizmos aligned to the Next Generation Science Standards and Common Core State Standards for math.
-Gizmos are also organized according to popular textbooks and curriculums such as FOSS Science.
+After setting up a teacher account, educators go to their teacher home page, where they can create classes, access student login info, assign Gizmos, and view assessment results for each student.
+Teachers can select Gizmos aligned to the Next Generation Science Standards (NGSS) and Common Core State Standards for math.
+Gizmos are also organized according to popular textbooks and curricula such as FOSS Science.
 The developer has also made efforts to link the Gizmos to International curriculum.

-It's difficult to describe the entire array of interactive simulation tools (called Gizmos) that ExploreLearning makes available on this site.
-Arranged by curriculum, topic, or textbook, these little applications explore hundreds of concepts that students learn in elementary, middle, and high school mathematics and science.
+ExploreLearning Gizmos is a site containing an impressive array of math and science simulations arranged by curriculum, topic, or textbook.
+These little applications explore hundreds of concepts that students learn in elementary, middle, and high school math and science.
 From number sense to algebra and from biology to physics, there are enough tools here for students to try a different one each week for every school year.
 Access to the full Gizmo library comes with a paid subscription, but there are some free Gizmos to teach with as well.

-Gizmos embody the three-dimensional learning called for by the Next Generation Science Standards.
-Students are engaged in Science and Engineering Practices such as analyzing data, while they also learn content.
-Woven throughout the Gizmos are Cross-Cutting Concepts such as cause and effect and systems and scale.
+Gizmos embody the three-dimensional learning called for by the NGSS.
+Kids are engaged in science and engineering practices such as collecting and analyzing data while they also learn content.
+Woven throughout the Gizmos are cross-cutting concepts such as cause and effect and systems and scale.
 Simulations bundled with a few assessment questions help kids practice for the tech-enhanced items now appearing on many standardized science tests.
 While many of the Gizmos are simulations, some provide an online alternative to physical manipulatives (such as integer tiles, number lines, base 10 blocks, and more), providing great alternatives when physical objects aren't readily available.
 These high-quality simulations -- with their solid foundation in pedagogy and supporting materials -- are truly worth a free account to see if a paid upgrade is right for your classroom.

 Key Standards Supported